PXshadow/OpenLife/openlife/ReadMe/ReadMe.txt

         Or if its his alliance war, in this case there must be a kind of negotiation / decicion by the leader considering the relation between the families, leaders and how long the war was going on, how many deaths and so on.

+-TODO: AI: dont kill last turkey
+-TODO: let hitched fences become normal faster

+-TODO: find out why families die out
+-TODO: find out why all have the same class

+-TODO: let the bots target cursed people.
+We could let AI generally exile all cursed people once they reach age 3.

+- TODO: FIX garlic bug!
+Garlic Bulbs can be pilled.
+Place a Garlic Bulb in a bowl and mash with a round stone to get a Bowl of Garlic Cloves (contains 5 cloves).
+A full Bowl of Garlic Cloves can be used directly on a deep tilled row to plant 5 units of garlic, or each clove can be removed and planted separately, for up to 5 units in a row.
+Water the row to continue the cycle.
+I didn't try planting them separately; just full bowl on tilled row & it only returned one garlic

 !KILLOBJ --> delete objects around the player